niranjan-fartare/initial-server-setup/README.md

 # initial-server-setup.
-Server bash file for personel use
+Server bash file for personel use.